Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25113/README.md

 His support allowed our team to participate in SIH, and that means a lot to us.
 I’m grateful not only for the chance but also for the understanding and encouragement behind it.

-Today reminded me that sometimes educators believe in us even when we make mistakes—and that is something worth appreciating deeply.
+that day reminded me that sometimes educators believe in us even when we make mistakes—and that is something worth appreciating deeply.

 SCENARIO-2